If you are considering breastfeeding but have nipple eczema or mammary Paget’s disease, ask your doctor what can be done before giving birth.

 There are three main types of dermatitis: endogenous atopic eczema, irritant contact dermatitis, and allergic contact dermatitis.
 Crusty, weepy, or hardened skin and irritation may be present.
 [4,5]

-Eczema appears to have a predilection for persons with history of asthma or hay fever.
-[4] Onset of symptoms occur more commonly at 5 or 6 months postpartum and are associated with infant teething or the introduction of solids or as a delayed hypersensitivity to an allergen in a product on the skin.
+Eczema appears to have a predilection for persons with a history of asthma or hay fever.
+[4] Onset of symptoms occurs more commonly at 5 or 6 months postpartum and is associated with infant teething or the introduction of solids or as a delayed hypersensitivity to an allergen in a product on the skin.
 [5]

 Treating Eczema